Askar Khan Afshar

-Askar Khan Afshar (عسکر خان افشار) was a Persia ambassador who was sent to Paris, during the period of the Franco-Persian alliance.
+Askar Khan Afshar (عسکر خان افشار) was an Iranian ambassador who was sent to Paris, during the period of the Franco-Persian alliance.
 He arrived in Paris on 20 July 1808 and met Napoleon on 4 September 1808 at Château de Saint-Cloud.
 He left in April 1810, as Persia in turn allied with Great Britain, then France's enemy in the Napoleonic Wars.

-Askar Khan Afshar's posting in Paris partly coincided with that of the Ottoman Empire ambassador Muhib Efendi.
+Askar Khan Afshar's posting in Paris partly coincided with that of the Ottoman ambassador Muhib Efendi.

 In 1817, Askar Khan was appointed to be a mehmandar i.e. an official guide of Russian embassy headed by general Yermolov.